 When you think you’re multitasking, research says that actually, you’re just switching between tasks.
 And really, the human brain evolved to monotask.

-Once you recognize this, it may make sense when you consider how much trying to juggle multiple tasks is costing you.
+Once you recognize this, it may make more sense when you learn how much trying to juggle tasks is costing you.

-If we look at the etymology of “multitasking”, it’s clear that, initially, the behavior wasn’t even in reference to humans.
+If we look at the etymology of “multitasking”, it’s clear that, initially, the behavior wasn’t even associated with humans.
 The phrase first appeared in relation to history’s first general-purpose electronic computer.
-In 1966, a magazine called Datamation introduced multi-tasking as “the use of a single CPU for the simultaneous processing of two or more jobs.”
+In 1966, a magazine called Datamation introduced multi-tasking in reference to the appearance of a computer’s ability to perform multiple operations simultaneously.

 Since then, we’ve loosely used the term and applied it to human behavior.

 Let’s get one thing straight: humans can do multiple things at once—but they won’t be as efficient or produce the work they would if they were to focus on one task at a time.
-For instance you can text or phone a friend to plan an outing while making dinner, and you can do your laundry while reading an email from your boss.
+For instance, you can probably successfully text or phone a friend to plan an outing while making dinner, and you can likely do your laundry while reading an email from your boss.